MeghaGajbhiye/PSFT-Workshop/Lab600/LabGuide600.md

 ![](./images/1.png "")

 2. Review the nodes and update the Shapes.
 Click Full Tier node and select a shape that is available in your AD 2.
+(Click on the down arrow to see the shapes)
 In this case, select VM.Standard2.1 or VM.Standard2.2.
 Review the available shapes in your AD, as explained in Lab 100.